misener/GRTTWaK-website/faq/tips-for-readers.md

 ## When am I on?

 We usually don't know the lineup until moments before the show begins.
 During the course of the show, Dan will give readers a heads-up about who's "on deck" (coming up next).
-If you're on deck, you should make your way towards the font of the room (or backstage, if applicable), and wait to be introduced.
+If you're on deck, you should make your way towards the front of the room (or backstage, if applicable), and wait to be introduced.

 ## How should I read my thing?

 Dan will introduce you, and everyone will applaud.
 You come onstage, and read your thing.
 The audience laughs, cries. etc. Then, everyone applauds again.
-You got back to your seat, and that's it.
+You go back to your seat, and that's it.

 **Please note:** GRTTWaK is not the place to work on your standup act, or promote your next gig, or read your current writing.
 There are other shows for those things.
 GRTTWaK is all about adults, reading childhood and teenage writing, as close to verbatim as possible.
 Please note that none of these are the title of our show: